Apollon Apartments Saturday 24.6.17

 Bad news: Didn’t arrive at Apollon until 2am.
 Good news: we just about made last orders at the poolside bar.

-We spent the morning and afternoon trying to get heads around actually being in the place you’ve imagined and fantasised since booking this holiday in the depths of a British winter.
-How many times have we daydreamed about lying on a sunbed by a pool in the blazing heat of a Mediterranean summer while dealing with work, family, the ever growing To Do list and the bits of house and car that always seem to be dropping off or going wrong?
+We spent the morning and afternoon trying to get our heads around actually being in the place we’d imagined and fantasised about since booking this holiday in the depths of a British winter.

 We’re not massive pool bunnies on holiday but after the travel rigours of yesterday, today’s itinerary is about doing as little as possible.
-We’re relegated to the side of the pool nobody else wants because it’s (northern European tourists – gulp now) – in the shade.
-I once spent 18 months interviewing people dying of skin cancer (a research project – don’t ask) so being in the shade ain’t no problem to me but the various Brits, Danes and Dutch that seem to be the staple guest here at Apollon seem as usual to be wanting to absorb enough radiation to power a small town.
+We’re relegated to the side of the pool nobody else wants.
+Nobody wants these sunbeds because they’re in the shade.
+I once spent 18 months interviewing people dying of skin cancer (a research project – don’t ask) so being in the shade ain’t no problem to me but our fellow paleskins seem to be needing enough radiation to power a small town.

 I can’t even read for about an hour.
 I’m just trying to get my head around the fact we’re here.
 We’re actually bloody well HERE.
 It’s not in my head or Mrs K’s head.
-It’s not that idle fantasy vision when things at home or at work are at their very hardest or busiest and you think – hey – in a couple of weeks/days time I’m going to be sat by a swimming pool with a cold Frappe having absolutely sod all to think about other than when are we going to get lunch and can I really be arsed to top up the Factor 30.
-Yeah.
-Holidays.
-That’s the beautiful thing.
-Actually planning when to put your Kindle down and have a cool down in the water.
-I plan my swims chapter by chapter.
-So-ooo bloody taxing.
+It’s not that idle fantasy vision when things at home or work are at their very hardest or busiest.
+This is real.
+We’re sat by a pool with a cold Frappe having absolutely sod all to think about other than what to have for lunch and ‘is it time to top up the Factor 30 yet?’

 So today’s basics.
 Lunch was at River Taverna on the beach at Platanes.
 Nice ambient jazz.
 Very nice pizza and chicken baguettes.
 Nothing too fancy foodwise but hey – we’re looking out to a turquoise ocean and having lunch with a cold beer after a gruelling 1 mile walk (stop sniggering people – it’s seriously hot out here and we ain’t acclimatised to long walks yet) so definitely ticking that box that says “thinking about nurse colleagues having ward handover round about now and sniggering heinously.”